 Compare sessions (formerly called visits), bounce rate, durations across various mediums to get insights about user satisfaction levels

-For instance if the bounce rate is much higher for mobile users, your customers are finding it difficult to browse through your website on mobile platforms leaving your mobile business in lurch.
+For instance, if the bounce rate is much higher for mobile users, your customers are finding it difficult to browse through your website on mobile platforms leaving your mobile business in the lurch.

 2. Types of devices